MattMcAdams/mattmcadams.com/README.md

 - [x] Deploy to v6.mattmcadams.com for testing
 - [ ] Get analytics working
 - [ ] Add console.log easter egg

+## A brief history of my personal website

+I start with a new repo each time I make major architectual changes, usually accompanied by a more drastic redesign.
+This is the third repository, which starts at v6, with a shift away from netlify large media and gridsome in favor of 11ty and google cloud storage.

+Each major design change gets a new major version and I have kept zip archives of all previous major versions, but do not make those public.

+The first two versions of my website were raw html files with a little css hosted on github pages.
+The next version I moved to wordpress.
+Versions 4 and 5 were on Gridsome and hosted on Netlify.
+Version 6 uses 11ty, Netlify, and Google Cloud Storage.